alibaba/opentelemetry-go-auto-instrumentation/README.md

 $ make build
 ```

-To build all supported platforms for release purpose:
+To prepare binaries for all supported platforms for release purposes, use:

 ```bash
 $ make all